Air Zermatt: Media

-From July to August 2006, Schweizer Radio DRS made a documentary series called Die Bergretter - en route with Air Zermatt about the company and its employees.
-The seven-part series was broadcast from May 2007.
-A sequel followed in winter 2007/2008 which was shot in February 2007 as a "winter season".

 In 2010, Air Zermatt was part of a documentary by Swiss Schweizer Radio und Fernsehen, titled The mountain rescuers in the Himalayas wherein the airline, in cooperation with Fishtail Air, was establishing a mountaineering rescue station in Lukla.

-In January 2017, rescues from the recent past were shown on ServusTV.

-Former Air Zermatt pilot Siegfried Stangier wrote a book entitled Rescuers who come from heaven (published in 1986), which gives an insight into Air Zermatt's activities from the 1970s to the mid-80s.
-The long-line rescue method he introduced in 1972 (a rope up to 220 meters long on the helicopter) saved the lives of countless people in need.

 In 2016, the series "The Horn" was released on Netflix, which in addition to the way the company works, shed light on individual employees and assignments.